Lab 01: Dealing with Spatial Data in Python

 is designed to process spatial data in Python.
 Geopandas

-combines the capabilities of the data analysis library pandas
+combines the capabilities of data processing library pandas

 with other packages like shapely